plovett4/Sustainable-Urban-Transportation-Management-System/README.md

 - User Interface with Data Analytics
 - Utilizes free TomTom API and map-based SDKs for web

-## Project Charter: This file can found above this README directory.
+## Project Charter: This file can be found above this README directory.

 ## Timeline and Milestones:
 - **Milestone 1: Project Initiation and Requirements Analysis** - Sep 15, 2024